-'Minimizing the probability of adverse outcomes' is driving the ever-changing, sometimes conflicting recommendations on mask wearing nere is increasing confusion, and even consternation, over what seem to be disparate policies, recommendations, and mandates emerging in response to the current surge of COVID-19 infections and hospitalizations in much of the country.
+COVID vaccine and mask guidance confusion?
+Why we should cut the CDC some slack - It's the norm when dealing with fast-evolving disease crises here is continuing confusion, and even consternation, over what seem to be disparate policies, recommendations and mandates emerging in response to the Delta-driven surge of COVID-19 infections and hospitalizations in much of the country.
 Masks or no masks?
 Vaccine mandates versus voluntary vaccination?
 Proof of vaccination for admission to bars and entertainment venues?